muratk5n/thirdwave/en/README.md

 ---

-MSC Cruises is world's \#2 in container shipping
+MSC is world's \#2 in container shipping

 "MSC Cruise Lines Pledges to Achieve NetZero Emissions from its Cruise Operation by 2050 with Hydrogen Fuel-Cell Technology"